The Importance Of Email Design: Best Practices, Tips, and Tools

 • Add the View in browser/View online link at the top of an email.

 Personalization is when you use every bit of information you have about your subscribers for crafting rich valuable messages exactly for them.
-Their shoe size is 6.5?
+For example, do you know their shoe size is 6.5?
 Send a promo email with the last remaining 6.5 pairs and a discount.
-They don’t engage with your emails?
+Noticed they don’t engage with your emails?
 Ask why.
 And, of course, if they have a birthday, congratulate them.

 Mobile devices are the #1 environment for emails.
-According to Litmus, 41% of subscribers checked emails on their smartphones in 2020.
-And this was the year of isolation when many people had the opportunity to be in front of their computers.
+According to Litmus, up to 46.2% of users checked emails on mobile devices in the first three quarters of 2021, making mobile the most popular reading environment.
+And this was the year of isolation and remote work boom when many people had the opportunity to be in front of their computers.

-So make sure your message looks and acts great on mobile:
+So make sure your message looks and works great on mobile by checking the following:

 • Your messages have a separate mobile version adapted to popular screen sizes.
 Most block editors make emails responsive automatically.
 In the era of mobile-first web design, some companies even start designing their email campaigns with mobile versions first.